kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify the connection tier here to use when entering a room or viewing the lobby list.
 ; 0 means T0, 1 means T1, and so on.
 connectionTierToPretendAs = 0

+; Specify true or false.
+; In Training Mode, when your character becomes idle, it will flash red. highlightRedWhenBecomingIdle = false

+; Specify true or false.
+; In Training Mode, when your character becomes idle, it will flash green. highlightGreenWhenBecomingIdle = false

+; Specify true or false.
+; In Training Mode, when your character becomes idle, it will flash blue. highlightBlueWhenBecomingIdle = false

+; Specify a list of moves and red, green and/or blue highlight for each.
+; When a cancel into any of the specified moves becomes available, your character will flash that color. highlightWhenCancelsIntoMovesAvailable = {}
 ```

 </details>